BTrDB/btrdb-python/docs/source/working/stream-query-manage.rst

 Querying Metadata
 -----------------
-Finally, you can query for metadata using standard SQL although at the moment, only the `streams` table is available.
+You can query for metadata using standard SQL although at the moment, only the `streams` table is available.
 SQL queries can be submitted using the `query` method which accepts both a `stmt` and `params` argument.
 The `stmt` should contain the SQL you'd like executed with parameter placeholders such as `$1` or